Long-term changes in solar activity and irradiance: The dimmest state of the Sun

-Making use of the state-of-the-art SDO/HMI data, this model cannot, unfortunately, be extended back to compute irradiance variations since the Maunder minimum.
+Making use of the state-of-the-art SDO/HMI data for computing the daily TSI values, this model cannot, unfortunately, be extended back to compute irradiance variations over the entire period since the Maunder minimum.
 Instead, by considering the Sun in its least possible active stage and comparing the TSI during such a state with the current levels, it sets a limit on the maximum possible TSI change between a grand minimum and now.
 The solar magnetic field is maintained by the global dynamo \citep{charbonneau20} and the small-scale dynamo or SSD, which refers to the interaction between solar convection and magnetic flux that produces the ubiquitous internetwork magnetic field \citep{borrero17}.
-(The internetwork refers to the part of the solar surface outside of sunspots, faculae and network.)
 Based on the dearth of sunspots during the Maunder minimum and recent studies suggesting that the SSD is untethered to the global dynamo \citep{lites11,lites14,buehler13,rempel14}, \cite{yeo20b} argued that at the Maunder minimum, the global dynamo was unusually weak, while the SSD and the internetwork magnetic field it supports were likely to be in a similar state as they are today.
 The most inactive state the Sun can possibly be in during grand solar minima is therefore one where the global dynamo is completely dormant and the internetwork magnetic field, looking as it does today, extends the entire solar surface.
 Accordingly, by assuming the entire solar surface was covered by only the internetwork magnetic field \citep[using the SSD model by][]{rempel14} during a grand minimum, \cite{yeo20b} established the TSI level of the Sun in its least active state.